-• The Residuals Plant System Reliability schedule has been pushed out, and project scope is being re-evaluated.
-The project may be combined with the Condition Assessment subphase.
+• The Residuals Plant System Facility Plan schedule has been pushed out and project scope was re-evaluated and combined with the Condition Assessment subphase.

 • The majority of the projects are required to replace obsolete equipment and systems.
 Some of the projects are expected to result in decreased maintenance and/or operating costs, however the potential benefits are not quantified at this time.